brege/digital-heirlooms/README.md

 /home/user/.local/share/Trash/
 ```

 Enable a machine by symlinking its config to `machines-enabled/`.
-Use `machine_state.sh` to manage symlinks:
+Use `./bin/machine_state.sh` to manage symlinks:

 ```bash
 ./bin/machine_state.sh enable user@hostname